rationaldom/rationaldom.github.io/private/notes_single_column_tie.md

 # Study of the basic Single Column Tie

+### Preamble to the lecture notes

-These my lecture notes the single column tie (SCT).
-They are very detailed and get into the nuances and a little of the science/engineering of the SCT.
-This is advanced material, not because the tie is difficult or sophisticated, but because of the depth with which the knot is examined.
+These lecture notes describe the single column tie (SCT) at a level of detail that may be unnecessary for someone just starting out.
+This is advanced material.
+It is advanced, not because the SCT is difficult or sophisticated, but because of the depth with which the SCT is analyzed and described.

-If you are new or just starting out in Shibari, it is probably more important that you learn and practice just one basic SCT that will handle the majority of your use cases.
-It will be good enough for non-critical use cases, even though it may not be the best knot for any particular use case.
+If you are just starting out in Shibari, it is more important to learn and practice just one basic SCT that will handle the majority of your use cases, rather than trying to understand the SCT in depth.

-So, the knot variant you want to learn is demo'd in this video:
+One variant of the SCT will be good enough for beginners who are only doing simple floor work involving, e.g. chest harnesses, leg ties, etc. I advocate the variant of the SCT that is demonstrated in the following video:

 [RopeAndWhips SCT demo](https://www.youtube.com/watch?v=JCewN1ZVBbc)

-To understand why I recommend this one variant, you have to attend my tutorial or work through the lecture notes.
+To understand why I recommend this variant over the others that are demo'd all over the web, you will need to attend my tutorial, or work through these lecture notes.

-### Preamble to the lecture notes
+### Introduction

 Good!
 You made it this far.
 You may already have experience with the SCT.
 You may think you know the SCT.
 Maybe you do.
 Maybe you don't.
 Let me just say that whenever you are trying to learn something, it is essential to understand the distinction between "what you know", "what you don't know", and "what you don't know, you don't know".